test-results-reporter/testbeats-examples/java-testng/README.md

 1. Compile the test classes
 2. Execute all tests defined in `testng.xml`
 3. Generate JUnit XML reports in `target/surefire-reports/`
+4. Capture screenshots for failed tests in `target/screenshots/`

+**Screenshot Capture:**
+- Screenshots are automatically captured when a test fails
+- Screenshots are saved to `target/screenshots/` directory
+- Filename format: `{ClassName}_{MethodName}_{Timestamp}.png`
+- Screenshots are included in GitHub Actions artifacts for easy debugging

 ### Publishing Results to TestBeats